AIfriendly/Eleven-labs-video-generator/docs/prd.md

 ### Technical Success

-- API integration stability with Eleven Labs (for TTS, image generation and video editing) and Google Gemini (for script generation)
+- API integration stability with Eleven Labs (for TTS and sound effects), Google Gemini (for script generation), and Nano Banana (for image generation)
 - Consistent video generation success rate maintaining the 80% target
 - Processing time efficiency with videos generated under 5 minutes each
 - Reliable caching and queuing mechanisms to handle API limits and optimize usage